 Mexican ancestry people living in it than nearly

 any neighborhood in America?
 It's true!
 In fact, 91.3% of

 Bob Bullock Loop / Route 359 is also pretty special linguistically.
 Significantly, 95.1% of its residents five years old and above primarily

 speak Spanish at home.
 This is a higher percentage than 99.2% of all U.S. neighborhoods.

 Notable & Unique: Occupations

-There are more people living in the Bob Bullock Loop / Route 359 neighborhood
+are often the backbone of the local economy.
+In the Bob Bullock Loop / Route 359

 Notable & Unique: Modes of Transportation

 Our research shows that more people carpool to work here in the